What is a Shim?

 Laser Cut Shims

 The process with the CNC laser cutter is mostly the same as the stamp press.
-However, instead of ordering a custom steel rule die, the laser cutting machine is programmed to cut the shims and gaskets with the attached laser.
+However, instead of ordering a custom steel rule die, we program the laser cutting machine to cut the shims and gaskets with the attached laser.
 The laser cutter is generally used for metals and laser cutting shim stock.
 The shim manufacturing process is still four steps, but instead of picking the material and tooling, the employee programs the machine to size specifications.

 You can see us make shims with the CNC machine laser cutter here.